NagireddyJahnavi/Coffee-Sales/README.md

 - Slicers & Timeline
 - Charts: Line, Bar
 - Conditional Formatting
-- Formulas: XLOOKUP(), INDEX() + MATCH(), IF
+- Formulas: XLOOKUP and INDEX-MATCH functions
 - Data Validation for clean filter options

 ✅ Conclusion

 The Coffee Sales Excel Dashboard effectively addresses the business problem by transforming raw sales data into meaningful insights that support strategic decision-making.
 Through interactive visualizations and key performance indicators, the dashboard enables the company to:
-•	Identify high-performing products, regions, and customers
+- Identify high-performing products, regions, and customers
-•	Track seasonal trends to optimize inventory and marketing efforts
+- Track seasonal trends to optimize inventory and marketing efforts
-•	Detect underperforming areas for targeted improvement
+- Detect underperforming areas for targeted improvement
-•	Monitor customer behavior to enhance engagement and retention By providing a centralized, easy-to-navigate view of sales performance, the dashboard empowers stakeholders to make data-driven decisions that drive growth, improve profitability, and enhance overall business efficiency
+- Monitor customer behavior to enhance engagement and retention By providing a centralized, easy-to-navigate view of sales performance, the dashboard empowers stakeholders to make data-driven decisions that drive growth, improve profitability, and enhance overall business efficiency